unimelb/unimelb-design-system/templates/components/newsfeed/00-overview.md

 <script src="https://www.google.com/jsapi"></script>

 ## Implementation
-Consume an RSS feed using the Google Feed API.
+This tool consumes an RSS feed using the Google Feed API and displays it on your website inside a calling wrapper (eg. `<div id="news__block">...</div>` )

-Output can be styled with CSS (I've included some samples below), the code template generated within the calling wrapper looks like:
+Output can be styled with CSS (some samples included below), the code template generated within the calling wrapper looks like:

 ```html
 <ul>